10m+

 How can I support myself as a student?

 You can also earn money while studying.
-Having a part-time job can help you keep your debt under control, give you more to live on day to day and also provide something to put on your CV when you start jobseeking after graduating.
+Having a part-time job can help keep debt under control, give you more money and boost your CV when you start job-seeking after graduating.

 Am I eligible for a grant or loan?